Doxify/imgur-clone/README.md

 1. Go into application directory via `cd application`.
 2. Start the app with `npm start`.
 3. Application is now running on [localhost:3000](http://localhost:3000).

-# Extra Credit
-- Registered users can leave comments on posts.
-- Registered users have profiles that display their posts and statistics about their uploads such as total view count.
-- Each post has a dedicated view count.
-- Each posts has a "click to copy to clipboard" button for the url.
-- Random quote is displayed at the top of the index page.
-- Implemented a `/terms` page.
-- Logged out users are redirected to the page they were on before accessing the `/login` or `/register` page after successfully logging in or creating an account.
-- Registered users can use either their email or username to login.